ArshadShaik15/Elevate-Labs-CyberSecurity-Internship-Task-6/README.md

 <br>
 <br>

-### Conclusion:
+### Conclusion:<br><br>

 <p align="left">The practical evaluation confirms a crucial shift in modern security: <strong>length and uniqueness are most important</strong>.
-The passphrase "F0rg0tmyp@5$w0rdinp@ris" proved vastly more secure than shorter, complex variations because its <strong>high entropy</strong> defeats modern brute-force techniques.
+The passphrase <strong>"F0rg0tmyp@5$w0rdinp@ris"</strong> proved vastly more secure than shorter, complex variations because its <strong>high entropy</strong> defeats modern brute-force techniques.
 Furthermore, in the face of widespread data breaches, using a <strong>unique password for every account</strong> is the only defense against <strong>Credential Stuffing</strong>.
 Ultimately, the best practice is to rely on a trusted password manager to <strong>generate and store unique, high-entropy passphrases</strong> for all services, minimizing both the human element of error and the computational vulnerability to attack.</p><br>
 <br>